Mahaleo: Band members

 Dama was born 26 May 1954 in Marolambo, near Toamasina.
 He earned a university degree in sociology and has served as a Deputy in the National Assembly.
 During his first term he represented Antananarivo, later moving to the rural district of Ambatofinandrahana where he was elected for a second term.
 Dama operates and hosts a local radio station, which serves as one of several fora for his efforts to educate the public on HIV/AIDS and good practice in the agriculture sector and in water management.
 Dama drew his musical influences from his father, who played guitar and sang the traditional songs of the Malagasy highlands, as well as his mother, who enjoyed writing short stories and articles about daily life in Madagascar.
 His father also frequently told stories of the 1947 Malagasy uprising, during which time he had been forced to flee and hide in the woods for a six-month period; these stories developed in Dama and Raoul a skepticism toward politicians.
 Although raised a Catholic, as a child he sang in the local Protestant choir.
 He began composing lyrics at the age of eleven in French, but soon afterward was drawn to the "musicality" of the Malagasy language and wrote pieces in his mother tongue.

-Dadah, born 21 June 1954 in Antsirabe, works as a neurosurgeon.
-His choice of career was driven by the death of his father from cancer when Dadah was a child.
-Dadah's first child, a son, was born during his studies at the University of Antananarivo.
-After studying for ten years in France, Dadah returned to provide medical care at a hospital in Antsirabe, where he also campaigns against corruption in the medical system.
+Dadah, born 21 June 1954 in Antsirabe, worked as a neurosurgeon.
+His choice of career was driven by the death of his father from cancer when he was a child.
+Dadah's first child happened to be a son and was born during his studies at the University of Antananarivo.
+After studying for ten years in France, Dadah returned to provide medical care at a hospital in Antsirabe, where he also campaigned against corruption in the medical system.

-Unlike his fellow band members, Fafa – born 13 May 1954 in Ampasamadinika, a neighborhood of Antananarivo – has based his career entirely around singing.
+Unlike his fellow band members, Fafah – born 13 May 1954 in Ampasamadinika, a neighborhood of Antananarivo – has based his career entirely around singing.
 He was raised in a musical family: his father played mandolin and his mother enjoyed singing.
-Fafa began playing guitar at the age of nine and sang along with popular European and American artists on the radio, including Harry Belafonte, Claude François and Mike Brant.
-Fafa discontinued his studies after the 1972 rotaka and returned with his wife and son (born in 1973) to live with his parents in Antananarivo.
+Fafah began playing guitar at the age of nine and sang along with popular European and American artists on the radio, including Harry Belafonte, Claude François and Mike Brant.
+Fafah discontinued his studies after the 1972 rotaka and returned with his wife and son (born in 1973) to live with his parents in Antananarivo.
 There he obtained a position at the Ministry of Transportation, becoming the first salaried member of the group.
-For the first three decades of his career, Fafa often recorded and performed in collaboration with other artists and groups.
-He released his first solo album in 2008 to strong sales across Madagascar.
-In the late 1990s Fafa led a successful campaign to increase access to public latrines in the impoverished Antananarivo neighborhood of Isotry.
+For the first three decades of his career, Fafah often recorded and performed in collaboration with other artists such as singer-songwriter Erick Manana and the iconic sodina master Rakoto Frah in the group Feo-Gasy.
+He released his first solo album in 2003 to strong sales across Madagascar.
+In the late 1990s Fafah led a successful campaign to increase access to public latrines in the impoverished Antananarivo neighborhood of Isotry.